Anthony Daniels: 1978-present: Voice work, radio and writing

-Daniels contributed the foreword to the collected scripts of the Return of the Jedi radio drama, as their author Brian Daley died while they were being recorded.
-Daniels' other Star Wars-related writings include the Wonder Column for Star Wars Insider magazine and a comic book adventure for C-3PO and R2-D2 entitled The Protocol Offensive, published by Dark Horse Comics.
+Daniels also provided the narration and all character voices for the audio books Dark Force Rising and The Last Command.
+The audio books were based on Timothy Zahn's Thrawn trilogy.
+Daniels' other Star Wars-related writings include the Wonder Column for Star Wars Insider magazine several stories for the comic book series, Star Wars: Droids and a comic book adventure for C-3PO and R2-D2 entitled The Protocol Offensive, published by Dark Horse Comics.